This page explains how to travel by train or ferry from Tallinn to other European cities.

 -

-Step 1, take a ferry to Stockholm as explained above. and transfer by taxi, bus or metro to Stockholm Central Station.
+Step 1, take a ferry to Stockholm as shown above.
+Transfer by taxi, bus or metro to Stockholm Central Station.

 -